1. Home

 After your image has been uploaded, you can edit the image options by clicking on the image, then clicking the pencil icon.

-• Alt Text: Text describing the image’s purpose
+• Alternative Text: Text describing the image’s purpose

 Alt text is required

-Screen readers will read alt text in place of the image.
-Alt text is required so that these tools can work properly.
+Screen readers read alt text in place of the image.
+Alt text is required for these tools to work properly.

 • Center is often avoided.
 The reasoning for this is noted lower in this guide in the section on positioning images.